-- 1. Draw or describe the structure of amino acids, proteins, enzymes, chemical messengers, carbohydrates, lipids, and nucleic acid - 2.
-Understand fundamental properties of elements, their role in formation of biomolecules and in chemical reactions within living organisms - Write the chemical reactions involved in biochemical pathways that produce ATP such as citric acid cycle and electron transport - 4.
+- 1. Obtain the knowledge on the structure of amino acids, proteins, enzymes, chemical messengers, carbohydrates, lipids, and nucleic acid - 2.
+Understand fundamental properties of elements, their role in formation of biomolecules and in chemical reactions within living organisms - 3.
+Write the chemical reactions involved in biochemical pathways that produce ATP such as citric acid cycle and electron transport - 4.
 Be familiar with the enzymes (biocatalysts), and their salient attributes including unique conformation and amazing catalytic properties - 5.
 Describe the metabolic pathways in microorganisms - 6.
 Designate the infectious organisms and treatment measures